-Well, as this white paper is being published in December 2024, now President-elect Trump is making plans, via the use of tariffs, to put ReGlobalization on steroids.
-Therefore, even as I thought just three months ago that ReGlobalization was really, really important for the future of supply chains, I now believe I was woefully underestimating the importance of ReGlobalization.
+Well, when the first edition of this white paper was published in December 2024, then President-elect Trump was making plans, via the use of tariffs, to put ReGlobalization on steroids.
+Therefore, even as I thought before Trump's election that ReGlobalization was really, really important for the future of supply chains, I now believe I was woefully underestimating the importance of ReGlobalization.
 To be clear, if you are a leader of a company that has a physical supply chain you have no choice.
 You must quickly embrace and pursue ReGlobalization.